-At Springwood Heath we recognise that parents are children's first and most enduring educators and we value the contribution they make.
+At Springwood Heath we recognize that parents are children's first and most enduring educators and we value the contribution they make.
 Here at Springwood Heath we recognise the role that parents have played and their future role in educating their children.
 We do this through:

-Talking to parents about their child before they start in our school
+- Talking to parents about their child before they start in our school - The children have the opportunity to spend time with their new teacher and their peers before starting school during 'transition' on a weekly basis with parents to support. - Inviting all parents to an induction meeting during the term before their child starts school with the Headteacher and Early Years Staff. - Offering parents regular opportunities to talk about their children's progress in both nursery and reception class and allowing free access to the children's Learning Profiles through Tapestry. - Operating an 'open door policy' encourages parents to talk to their key person if there are any concerns.
+There is a formal meeting for parents each term at which the key person and parent discuss the child's progress, showing what the child has achieved and identifying next steps of learning.
+Parents receive a report on their child's attainment and progress at the end of the school year.

-- The children have the opportunity to spend time with their new teacher and their peers before starting school during "transition" on a weekly basis with parents to support - Inviting all parents to an induction meeting during the term before their child starts school with the Headteacher and Early Years Staff - Offering parents regular opportunities to talk about their child's progress in both nursery and reception class and allowing free access to the children's Learning Journey Profiles" - Operating an "open door policy" encourages parents to talk to the child's teacher or key-worker if there are any concerns.
-There is a formal meeting for parents each half term at which the teacher/key-worker and the parent discuss the child's progress, showing what the child has achieved and identifying next steps of learning.
-Parents receive a report on their child's attainment and progress at the end of the school year - Arranging a range of activities throughout the year that encourages collaboration between the child, school and parents: ie. Stay and Play Christmas Productions etc. - Provide space in the children's "Learning Journeys" for parents to leave comments relating to the children's achievements - Encourage parents/carers to listen to their child read each night and to make a comment on reading progress in a home/school reading diary - Encourage parents/carers to complete the home/school book to show children "magic moments" from home.
+- Arranging a range of activities throughout the year that encourages collaboration between the child, school and parents: ie. Stay and Play Christmas Productions etc. - Through the use of Tapestry parents leave comments relating to the children's achievements - Encourage parents/carers to listen to their child read using the Read Write Inc programme. - Parents have access to the Oxford Owl scheme to consolidate what they have learnt in school. - Parents have access to Mathletics to enhance their numeracy skills and Purple Mash which covers all areas of the curriculum.